 This also means that solutions which offer nothing in the way of climate change mitigation are trumpeted throughout COP.
 The event has now become an exercise in simply promting ineffective schemes which allow the world's richest and most polluting companies to keep jeopardising our future.
 At COP25 this was best seen in the constant promotion of 'Carbon Markets', which vested interests attempted to frame as a climate change solution, but inreality simply offset their emissions to allow them to continue generating, and even escalating, their CO2 emissions.

 The solution to this is pretty obvious, and we want to see a summit that’s not set up to fail!
 We’re taking the lobbyists out of the equation, and letting the generation who have the most at stake do the thinking.
 Our message to global governments is clear.
 If the kids can do it, why can’t you.

 Many people feel the Conference Of Parties is set up to fail, with the presence of so many lobbyists for oil & gas and other polluting industries present.
 Additionally, the lack of legal implications to date allow countries to be 'all mouth and no trousers' when delivering on thier promises.

 How Our COP26 Will Work

-Each participating school will be assigned a delegate country (or countries) at random prior to COP26, this year held in Glasgow, from 1st Nov - 12th Nov.
+Each participating school will be assigned a country (or countries if a school has lots of keen students!) to represent at random prior to COP26, this year held in Glasgow, from 1st Nov - 12th Nov.

 Each school will get a mentor who will help with research and planning